reelmatt/csci33a/README.md

-To allow for unique identification between users (and therefore not allowing a second user with the same display name to delete one's messages), my implementation restricts display names to unique.
+To allow for unique identification between users (and therefore not allowing a second user with the same display name to delete one's messages), my implementation restricts display names to be unique.

+For the list of channels, to more closely mimic the Slack interface, and to more clearly identify a channel as something a user can switch into, a '#' is added in front of every appearance.
+The channel name is stored server-side *without* the '#'.

 # Files
 + application.py - main application code
 + requirements.txt - project-provided file; unchanged from initial fork
 + static/
     + styles.scss - Custom styles added in addition to Bootstrap; compiled down to styles.css using the SASS CLI.
+(Associated files styles.css.map and styles.css.)
     + index.js - Main Javascript code to support channels, messages, and more.
       Structured to hide/show things as a single-page application.
-    + register.js - A separate helper file to deal with all code related to a user entering a display name.
 + templates/
     + index.html - The main layout template.
 Since this is a single-page application, there is only this one main file.
 Sub-elements are added